 Reduce energy consumption sustainably

 The efficient use of energy in drive technology is an important goal for sustainable development in many manufacturing companies.
-It is about their future development and measures to effectively counter growing cost pressure.
+This involves their future development and measures to effectively counter the growing cost pressure.

 As the cycle frequency increases, the energy requirement of a pneumatic cylinder increases exponentially, while the energy consumption of the energy-efficient electric cylinders remains constant.
 The difference in energy consumption increases with the number of work cycles per minute.